 There is no doubt that 2020 is the year of shocking events.
 All the devastating and heartbreaking news bring one crucial reminder: human life is the highest value of all.
 Only with understanding, support, and accepting each other’s differences, we can live life without losses.

-To do so, the team of Headway Media prepared the list of books on humanity, religious knowledge, and enlightenment.
+To do so, the team of Headway Media prepared this list of books on humanity, religious knowledge, and enlightenment.
 We stand together for tolerance and equality.
-We stand together against violence and hatred.
 Are you with us?

 Stereotypes are all around

 It is a well-known scientifically proven fact that people belonging to any minority groups are often stigmatized.
 Whether based on sex, religion, race, or any other criteria, it happens all the time.

 We cannot judge a whole group of people based only on one representative’s actions.
 When someone is too different from us, the easiest way is to label everyone like them rather than get into details and try to understand what is going on.
 That’s just how our brain works, and it tries to find the most simple solution possible to something unknown.
 To understand the issue of diversity, mutual respect, and identity problems, it is a good idea to read Whistling Vivaldi: How Stereotypes Affect Us and What We Can Do by Claude M. Steele.
 This book brings up the discussion about differences and how to solve problems that arise from them.
 No one can deny that the unified community is what we all need.
 Still, society cannot achieve it without acknowledging the power of identity, backgrounds, and cultures.
 Whether you are black or white, gay or straight, Muslim or Christian, this title will help you look at our world from a different perspective for sure.